Bad, Good, & Excellent Credit Score Ranges 2019

 - Credit Mix (10%)

 Your payment history includes your record of on-time and late payments.
 It also includes things like defaults, charge offs, and other information about your consistency and ability to make payments.
 This is the strongest factor in your credit score.
-Making on-time payments is the best way to build your credit score over time.
+Making on-time payments is the best way to start building credit over time.

 The second-most important factor in a credit score is your credit utilization.
 This is talking specifically about your revolving credit.
 Revolving credit is the type of credit that you can use, repay, and then use again.
 Therefore, it includes things like credit cards, store cards, and credit accounts with merchants and companies.